Creality K1 review: Pros & cons from a Prusa owner

 Backwards thinking

 Also at the back is the filament reel and power button, which is more troublesome to reach than the holder atop the rail of my Prusa MK3S+.
-With that said, I typically feed directly from my Sunlu S2 filament dryer.
+With that said, I typically feed directly from a Sunlu S2 filament dryer.

 Rubber feet, while a welcome addition, should also slot into the bottom of the case to make moving the K1 easier.
 A somewhat quieter fan setup would be great too, especially for those who print at night, though it is possible to substantially dial down the fan speeds and not affect print quality.